Datsyshyn/rsschool-cv/cv.md

     ```

 6. Top performing IT professional with 5 years’ successful experience in Information Technology field.
 Proficient in hardware and software maintenance.
 Solid track record of providing the timely positive response to requests regarding computer-related assistance.
 A deep understanding of the general organizational confidentiality policies associated with IT specialist position.
-7. Belorusian State University, faculty of radiophysics and computer technologies, self education.
+7. Belarusian State University, faculty of radiophysics and computer technologies, self education.
 8. Strong B2 level based on school degree, unuversity technical course and practice while travelling, watching foreign shows and chatting.